Counseling for teens, college students, and early career/young adults in Glen Mills, PA

 College & Graduate Students

-I work with many college students in West Chester, PA.
+I have worked with many college students in my practice.
 Research shows that 22% of college students now seek therapy each year.
 The leading cause is anxiety- over 50% of students report feeling overwhelmed with anxiety, according to the American College Health Association.
 I work with students to build their motivation to face and engage in challenges, and to develop coping skills for anxiety and the transitions that are part of college life.
 Through therapy, they learn skills needed to regulate emotions and build resilience.

 I also work with other young adults post-college and early career professionals to assist them in the many transitions they face at this time.